 Get in touch with our team of UKAS accredited experts today on 01403 253439 if you’d like to book in a sound insulation test for your new build properties or development.

 What is sound insulation testing?

-Sound insulation testing checks the resistance provided by the part of the building (the floor or walls) which separates different buildings from each other to the passage of sound.
+Sound insulation testing checks the resistance provided by the part of the building (the floor or walls) which separates different buildings **homes/properties/dwellings** from each other to the passage of sound.

 Sound insulation testing may also be needed in some commercial premises.
 It can be required in schools, for example, to ensure rooms such as classrooms are protected from noisier areas by adequate sound insulation.

-Tests on sound insulation can also be carried out if there have been noise complaints in existing properties to assess if the property has been constructed properly and meets Building Regulations.
+Tests on sound insulation can also be carried out if there have been noise complaints in existing properties to assess if the property has been constructed properly and meets building regulations.

-Does it have to be carried out?
+Does the testing have to be carried out?